Representative Cases Complete List

 $375,000.00 For Un-Operated Lumbar Injury

 The Gaar Law Firm obtained a $375,000.00 settlement, following mediation for an un-operated lumbar disc injury.
 The plaintiff was injured, when the airboat he was driving became lodged with a second airboat owned by his employer.
 In trying to free the two airboats, our client was ordered by his supervisor, to use his back and legs to try and push the boats apart from each other.
 While pushing against the boats, our client felt a sudden pain in his back, which ultimately required medical treatment.
 Although one of the plaintiff’s doctors recommended a lumbar fusion, our client elected not to undergo the surgery at the time of mediation.
-At mediation, Mr. Welborn and the Gaar Law Firm were able to convince the defense attorneys that they faced substantial exposure, even without the plaintiff undergoing the surgical procedure.
+At mediation, the Gaar Law Firm were able to convince the defense attorneys that they faced substantial exposure, even without the plaintiff undergoing the surgical procedure.
 The defendants paid $375,000.00, in a lump sum, for all damages incurred by our client.

 Our firm’s auto accident attorneys represented a gentleman who was injured when his truck was broadsided by another car.
 Although the client was already suffering from injuries caused by a previous accident, our firm convinced the opposing side that the accident aggravated a pre-existing ruptured disc in his lower back.
 After detailed medical testimony, the insurance company was unwilling to risk going to trial and paid our client $325,000 to settle the case.
 This one but one of thousands of auto accident victims our firm has won justice for.